rontarrant/gtkDcoding/docs/_posts/2019-05-28-0039-file-save-as-dialog.md

 ---
-title: 0039 – Dialogs V - Adding SaveAs and Filename in the Titlebar
+title: "0039: Dialogs V - Adding SaveAs, Filename in the Titlebar"
 topic: dialog
 layout: post
 description: How to save an existing file under a new name using a GTK FileChooserDialog - a D-language tutorial.